 humap humap

-Hormone & Urinary Metabolites Assessment Profile Hormone & Urinary Metabolites Assessment Profile Hormone & Urinary Metabolites Assessment Profile
+HuMap (Hormone & Urinary Metabolites Assessment Profile) HuMap (Hormone & Urinary Metabolites Assessment Profile) HuMap (Hormone & Urinary Metabolites Assessment Profile)

 The Hormone and Urinary Metabolites Assessment Profile (HuMapTM) provides a comprehensive overview of steroid hormones, their metabolites, and the efficiency of the enzymes that metabolize these hormones.
 This non-invasive test requires only 4 or 5 separate urine collections.
 Because the breakdown of hormones relies so heavily on processes within the liver, this test can also elucidate areas of interest as it pertains to conjugation of each metabolite.
 Additionally, testing urinary hormone metabolites can contribute to further understanding of endogenous hormone secretion, supplemental hormone utilization, enzyme activity, oxidative stress, and insight into how your body metabolizes hormones.
 Patient FAQs and Best Practices for HuMap [ LEARN MORE]